 Karin Nijenhuis

 Dr Karin Nijenhuis studied human geography (MA, University of Amsterdam) and environmental law and sociology (LLM, University of Groningen) and holds a PhD from Wageningen University.
-Her PhD research was on land conflict in Mali in relation to farmers’ rural mobility due to climate change among other factors (available open access or in the ASCL webshop).
+Her PhD research was on land conflict in Mali in relation to farmers’ rural mobility due to climate change among other factors (available open access).

-Karin has extensive management, teaching and research experience with a geographical focus on West and East Africa.
+Karin has extensive management, teaching, and research experience with a geographical focus on West and East Africa.
 She coordinated the Assumptions programme (New roles for Civil Society Organisations for Inclusive Development) for the INCLUDE knowledge platform, managed large NUFFIC-funded training institute projects for legal professionals in Uganda and Rwanda, and worked as a project manager at Oxfam Novib.
-She taught at the University of Amsterdam and Leiden University and gave workshops at Beninese and Malian universities.
-Karin is also a communication skills trainer and an experienced moderator.
+She taught at the University of Amsterdam and Leiden University, and was study advisor for the Research Master African Studies, and gave workshops at Beninese and Malian universities.
+Karin is also a professional coach, communication skills trainer, and an experienced moderator.

 Dr. C.T.
 Nijenhuis's profile on the Leiden University website